-The Call Forward List by District, for RI 15 Regional Selection for both East and West can be downloaded from the right-hand column.
+The call forward list for RI 15 Central Selection for Western Candidates can be downloaded from the right-hand column.

 Gurkha soldiers recruited from Nepal have served the British crown loyally since 1815.